November 1 - Change in Hours of Operation and Tour Schedule

 This annual week-long event is hosted by Wind Cave National Park and Jewel Cave National Monument.
 The goal of the project is to restore the cave's natural condition along the public tour routes, by removing accumulations of "lint" (clothing fibers, hair, skin cells), trail dust, and other unnatural debris.

 There is no registration fee, and housing is provided.
 Two days will be spent working at each cave, with Thursday as a "day off" for caving and/or sightseeing.
 Prior cave restoration experience is desired, but not required.

-This year's Restoration Camp will be held August 26-30, 2013.
-Volunteers will work on removal of lint, candle wax, and fill material along the Lantern Tour route.
-If you are interested in helping with this rewarding volunteer project, please contact Kelly Mathis by August 17, 2013 at (605) 673-8324 or by email.
+The Restoration Camp consists of volunteers working on the removal of lint and other materials along the public tour routes.
+If you are interested in helping with this rewarding volunteer project, please contact Dan Austin at (605) 673-8318.

 About the VIP Program at Jewel Cave National Monument

 Interpretive Volunteer duties include researching, preparing and presenting thematic cave tours and a variety of surface programs including tours and programs for educational groups; staffing visitor center information desk including tour ticket sales and book sales; offering orientation and information services in informal settings; answering public information requests; and assisting with special projects.

 For more information regarding Jewel Cave National Monument volunteer program, please contact the Park Volunteer Coordinator at (605) 673-8300.